 At present the practice has additional measures in place due to Covid-19.
 Follow directions for the safety of you, your pet, and the practice staff.
 Be sure to wear a face covering and use hand sanitiser.
 When using hand sanitiser, please ensure it has dried on your hands before touching your feline friend as they may not like the smell of it.

 The vet will examine your cat thoroughly.
 Next steps will depend on the reason you’re here – either for a routine examination or for the investigation of a problem.
 It’s important to get your cat checked out at least annually even if they seem in good health.
 This will enable us to pick up on subtle changes which might not be noticeable at home such as weight loss and allowing us to intervene early in any disease process

 If you have any questions, feel free to ask the vet or the nurse.
 They’re here to help, and make sure you fully understand what’s going on.
 Whether it’s about terminology, medication, or even costs, they want to make sure you’re fully informed throughout the appointment.

 If your cat is showing signs of stress after their appointment, be sure to give them plenty of fuss and cuddles when you get home – if they want to, of course!
 We all know that cats can be strong minded and very independent, so don’t force them if they don’t want to.

-Are you a member of our Healthy Pets Club?
+Are you a member of Pet Health for Life?
 For an affordable monthly fee your cat will receive all the benefits listed on our membership page.